Ashot72/LM-Studio-local-chat-app/README.md

 To show how it works, I used the Google Gemma small model.
 I shared my hardware profile on Hugging Face to make sure it would run.
 It wasn’t super fast, but it worked well enough to demonstrate the app.

-Supervisor Agent determines which agent to use and routes the user prompt accordingly.

 To get started.
 ```